Origin of Watermelon

 Whole watermelons kept in a warm summer kitchen will keep for about a week.

-Refrigerated watermelons keep for two to three weeks in the refrigerator at temperatures no lower than 55 degrees Fahrenheit—any lower, and the shelf life reduces dramatically.
+Refrigerated watermelons keep for two to three weeks at temperatures no lower than 55 degrees Fahrenheit—any lower, and the shelf life reduces dramatically.
 Note: Extended lifespan in the fridge comes at the expense of sweetness and a more well rounded flavor.

 Place plastic wrap over refrigerated cut melon halves: This will keep the watermelon from drying out and prolong its shelf life.